dCO2/Dendron-for-Pubd-Notes/notes/design patterns.md

 #### How should one study this?
 2021-08-04:
-I was thinking on how i would go about learning the design patterns in the GoF book.
+I was thinking on how I would go about learning the design patterns in the GoF book.
 I think the angle of entry i would go ahead with is thinking, without input from the book, about each of the intents that are listed alongside the patternname:
 - Intents
 	- **_How do you represent an operation to be performed on the elements of an object structure_**?
 		- **Case Study:** Abstract Syntax Trees